-- Height waivers from the 45 ft. height limit in the General Plan's Community Form Diagram for Building 1 and Building 2 to allow the following heights: - Building 1 would be 70' 0" to the eave line, and 79' 6" to the roof ridge. - Building 2 would be 65' to the eave line, and 74' 6" to the roof ridge. - Slope line setback waivers of the 1:1 slope line setback from the curb line in the General Plan's Community Form Diagram to a slope line setback of 1:1.70 for Building 1 and a slope line setback of 1:1.48 for Building 2. - Waiver from the requirement in Section 19.56.050.G.1 that the affordable units be dispersed throughout the project to allow the affordable units to be located only within one of the senior housing buildings (Building 2).
+- Height waivers of the 45 ft. height limit in the General Plan's Community Form Diagram for Building 1 and Building 2 to allow the following heights: - o Building 1 would be 70' 0'' to the eave line, and 79' 6'' to the roof ridge. - o Building 2 would be 65' to the eave line, and 74' 6" to the roof ridge. - Slope line setback waivers of the 1:1 slope line setback from the curb line in the General Plan's Community Form Diagram to a slope line setback of 1:1.70 for Building 1 and a slope line setback of 1:1.48 for Building 2. - Waiver from the requirement in CMC Section 19.56.050.G.1 and BMR Manual section is 2.3.4.D. that the affordable units be dispersed throughout the project to allow the affordable units to be located only within the senior housing buildings. - Incentive/concession allowing all BMR units to be consolidated in one of the two senior housing buildings (Building 2) rather than dispersed between the two senior housing buildings, as required by CMC Section 19.56.050.G.1 and BMR Manual section is 2.3.4.D.

 To approve the waivers, the City must find that the development standards for which the waivers are requested would have the effect of physically precluding the construction of the housing development with the density permitted by state density bonus law.
+Further, to approve the incentive/concession, the City must find that the incentive/concession will result in identifiable and actual cost reductions to provide for affordable housing costs.

-Height and Slope Setback Waivers
+Height and Slope Line Setback Waivers